 If James Braddock is “The Cinderella Man,” then what do we call Arnold Cream, aka Jersey Joe Walcott?
 Braddock’s story of perseverance in the face of seemingly insurmountable odds eventually inspired Hollywood attention, but no movie has been made about Cream and his equally improbable triumph, perhaps because Walcott’s tale strains credulity to the breaking point.
-In truth, Jersey Joe’s story rates as even more exalting than Braddock’s when one takes into account the factor of race in America before the Civil Rights movement, as well as the number of times Walcott had been written off by the pundits of the day.
+In truth, Jersey Joe’s story rates as even more exalting than Braddock’s when one factors in racial inequality in America before the Civil Rights movement, as well as the number of times Walcott had been written off by the pundits of the day.
 For years he couldn’t catch a break, in part because he was black, but also because Jersey Joe was perceived as a no-hope journeyman, a perennial contender, who couldn’t, and wouldn’t, make the big time.

 Space does not allow for a detailing of all the misfortunes, crooked managers, and broken promises Walcott endured after he turned pro in 1930.
 Suffice to say by the time the winter of 1944 rolled around, Walcott, living with his family in a dilapidated shack in Camden, New Jersey, had quit the fight game for good.
 He had already retired at least half a dozen times before that to concentrate on steady work that didn’t threaten to drive him insane, such as hauling garbage or working in the shipyards, but this time it looked like it would stick.
 Joe had had only two fights in four years, now had six children to feed, and he lacked any kind of representation, no manager or promoter who believed in his talent.